Betting On The Grand National Betting & Event Guide – 4th, 5th & 6th April 2019

 The first time the Grand National was run was in 1836 and it was founded by William Lynn.
-Towards the end of the 1830s, the Aintree event started to become more popular: the reason was that another big race that was run at around the same time, the Great St. Albans Chase, ceased to exist from 1838.
+Towards the end of the 1830s, the Aintree event started to become more popular: the reason was the Great St. Albans Chase, which was very big, ceased to exist from 1838.
 In addition to that travelling by rail was becoming popular and Liverpool Lime Street Station was one of the biggest in the world at that time.

 Moved To A Handicap Race

 Edward Topham took over the ownership of the Grand National from William Lynn in 843.
 Topham was a respected handicapper and took the decision to turn the race into a handicap instead so that it could be more open as a contest.
-In the next years, more and more people started to follow the race and it was still running during the First World War: due to the fact that Aintree was taken over by the War Office, the race was moved near Gatwick Airport for three years from 1916 to 1918.
+In the next years, more and more people started to follow the race and it was still running during the First World War: due to the fact the War Office took control of Aintree, the race was moved near Gatwick Airport for three years from 1916 to 1918.

 As we have seen with Foinavon the race started to gain more and more popularity and in 1928 Tipperary Tim managed to win the National after 41 horses that were in front of him fell before reaching the end.
 Similarly to this one, there are lots more thrilling and fascinating stories around the Grand National that made the race unique with the mass.
 In 1956 a horse named Devon Loch that was owned by the Queen and Queen Mother had a fantastic race and was leading strongly only to collapse and failed to finish the race!

 As we have seen the Grand National established himself as a great race in the 1800s.
-The 1900s was about the crazy stories that have surrounded this unique event, and the 1970s was dominated by just a name: Red Rum.
+The 1900s was about the crazy stories that have surrounded this unique event, and Red Rum dominated the 1970s.
 His success started in 1973 when he was able to win and defeat another horse called Crisp towards the finishing line.
 He repeated himself in 1974 and also finished second in 1975 and 1976.
 In 1977 he won the Grand National for a record three times.
 Red Rum still has the record as only others six horses have managed to win this race on more than one occasion.

 Bob Champion – The Romance Of The National

-Even if there have been some great stories like the one we just mentioned about Bob Champion, it is a fact that the Grand National started to lose prestige by the middle of the 1980s.
+Even if great stories like the one we just mentioned about Bob Champion were in the memory of most, it is a fact that the Grand National started to lose prestige by the middle of the 1980s.
 This was probably due also to the decline of Liverpool as a city himself that Margaret Thatcher’s government wanted to leave in a state of ‘managed decline’.

-To get the Grand National back where it supposed to be, it was decided to take some sponsorship.
+To get the Grand National back to popularity, they decided to take some sponsorship.
 The Canadian alcoholic distillery Seagram agreed to step in and supported the race until 1991.

 The 1990s – Big Controversies

-In the 1990s the Grand National was involved in some controversies.
-In 1997 the race, for example, was abandoned due to two coded bomb threats from the Irish.
-Hotels were booked up around Liverpool, so residents of the city ended up opening their doors and giving those stranded somewhere to stay.
+In the 1990s the Grand National there were controversies.
+In 1997 the race, for example, didn’t take place due to two coded bomb threats from the Irish.
+Hotels around Liverpool didn’t have vacancies, so residents of the city ended up opening their doors and giving those stranded somewhere to stay.
 The race was then re-run on the Monday with the organisers that gave 20,000 people free admission.

 The Arrival Of The New Millennium

 The Grand National has acquired more and more prestige in the last decade, and it is good for the whole horse racing sport to see so many people interested in a single race.
-The romance of the Grand National came to light once again in 2009 when Mon Mome won the event at odds of 100/1: he was the first winner at that price for forty-two years.
-He was trained by Venetia Williams who became the first woman since Jenny Pitman in 1995 to train a National winner.
-The Grand National made history also the following year as it was the first horse race to be broadcast on high-definition on TV.
+The romance of the Grand National came to light once again in 2009 when Mon Mome won the event at odds of 100/1.
+He was the first winner at that price for forty-two years.
+Venetia Williams has trained this horse and became the first woman since Jenny Pitman in 1995 to train a National winner.
+The Grand National made history also the following year as it was the first horse race to be on high-definition on TV.

 In 2013 the ginger beer producer Crabbie’s became the primary sponsor, and the following year the competition had, for the first time, a £1 million prize for the winner.